googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 “gamma” transfer function, are also provided in [CSS Color Module Level 4, section 10.2](https://www.w3.org/TR/css-color-4/#predefined).

-_Insert the following paragraphs at the end of 5.7.12 with the heading, “Interpolation of colours”:_
+_Insert the following paragraphs at the end of 5.7.12 with the heading, “Interpolation of colours”.
+(This heading should have the same heading level as the earlier heading, “Palette Entries and Color Records”.):_

-### Interpolation of Colors
+**Interpolation of Colors**

 The SVG table and version 1 of the COLR table both support color gradient fills.
 The gradients are defined using color stops to specify color values at specific